 Increased Competition – Enormous increase in competition is expected as new players enter the market or alternative business structures are being used.
 Examples include:

 - What you already see happening is that traditional accounting firms are entering the legal and consulting market as their core audit market sees signs of turbulence, with increasing price pressure and a growing readiness to look beyond the usual suspects for this kind of work.

-- Growing importance of competitors from emerging markets.
-Mainly the top US and UK firms have benefited from globalization, however large firms from emerging markets are creating serious activities in their own countries and western markets.
+- The growing importance of competitors from emerging markets.
+Mainly the top US and UK firms have benefited from globalization, however, large firms from emerging markets are creating serious activities in their own countries and western markets.

 Deregulation – The increasing trend of deregulation will reduce restrictions on almost all aspects of ownership of service providers and the way they offer their services.
 This will open up the market to innovative business models which were not possible before due to regulatory restrictions.

 Globalization – Further globalization and a continuous trend of outsourcing professional services to emerging markets especially in the fields of compliance and other low value-added services.